Baffin Impact Men's Extreme-Cold Boots

 Very low; this is a sealed seven-layer system meant to trap heat, not vent.
 A tall polar-rated boot with Baffin's seven-layer liner, warm to a fault but heavy and priced for the truly cold-committed.
 It scores 85 out of 100.

-These are the warmest thing I have put on my feet and the snow collar keeps drift out.
-They are a lot of boot to lug around though, so I only pull them out when it is genuinely brutal and I know I will be parked over the hole.
+These are the warmest thing we have put on our feet and the snow collar keeps drift out.
+They are a lot of boot to lug around though, so we only pull them out when it is genuinely brutal and we know we will be parked over the hole.

 Read our full Baffin Titan Polar-Rated Winter Boots review →